Every year thousands of bloggers invest in a blog planner of some description to help them plan their goals for the following 12 months.

-From my experience, it is impossible to include all of this detail in a physical blog planner.
+From my experience, it is impossible to include all of this detail in a physical blog schedule planner.
 This is because you cannot attach images or include links on a physical page.

-This means that the ultimate blog planner would ideally need to have an online version.
+This means that the ultimate blog planner template would ideally need to have an online version.
 This makes it easier to include images and links.

-Any ultimate blog planner should at least give you the ability to have an editorial calendar allowing you to plan weeks of content quickly.
+Any ultimate blog planner template should at least give you the ability to have an editorial calendar allowing you to plan weeks of content quickly.